Dr. Debra Langan

 Langan, Debra, Ron Sheese, and Deborah Davidson.
 2009.
 "Constructive Teaching and Learning: Collaboration in a Sociology Classroom."
 In Transformative Learning.
 (Eds.)
 Jack Mezirow and Ed Taylor.
 46-56.
 San Francisco: Jossey-Blass.

-Langan, Debra, Stacey Hannem, and Catherine Stewart, "Deconstructing Accounts of Intimate Partner Violence: Doing Interviews, Identities, and Neoliberalism".
+Langan, Debra, Stacey Hannem and Catherine Stewart.
+"Deconstructing Accounts of Intimate Partner Violence: Doing Interviews, Identities, and Neoliberalism."
+Submitted to Applied Linguistics, 13 September 2012.

 Langan, Debra, Laurel Atkinson, Tomoko Mizuguchi, Jessica Park, Laural Raine, Rob Teixeira, Catherine Tuey.
 2007.
 "Working Together: Enhancing Collaboration in Tutorials."
 TA Resource Handbook, Department of Sociology, York University. http://www.atkinson.yorku.ca/langan/workingtogether.html